-When buying a USB flash drive, consider what the primary use for the drive will be and who is going to use it.
-If you’re a business traveler, you might want to go with a more security-minded USB flash drive, while if you give your equipment a hard time, a metal or waterproof version may be worth considering.
+When buying a USB flash drive, consider what your primary use will be and who is going to use it.
+If you’re a business traveler, for instance, you might want to go with a more security-minded USB flash drive.

 What to Look for in a USB Flash Drive